coppeliaMLA/timeline_ai/README.md

 - `timeline_title` (str): The title of the timeline.
 - `start_year` (int): The starting year of the timeline.
 - `end_year` (int): The ending year of the timeline.
-- `useful_info` (str, optional): Additional useful information to include in the timeline.
+- `useful_info` (str, optional): Additional information to pass to the LLM prompt.
-- `suppress_bracketted_dates` (bool, optional): Whether to suppress bracketed dates in the timeline.
-Defaults to False.

-You can find a jupyter notebook for generating the above examples [here]
+You can find a jupyter notebook for generating the above examples [here](examples/examples.ipynb)